Rank Prize Funds Nutrition Committee New Lecturer Awards 2017

 Newly-appointed lecturers or independent fellows face the difficult situation of needing to bring in their own funding, often for the first time.
 It may be difficult for them to even begin experiments that would lead to pilot data for a grant application, and also they face the ‘Catch 22’ situation that the lack of any existing funding makes a grant application look weak.
 There are a number of ‘New Lecturer Grant’ schemes to tackle this difficulty.
 The Rank Prize Funds Nutrition Committee has expressed a desire to help newly-independent scientists by making their own grants available in this area.

 The grant is available to newly-appointed lecturers, researchers of equivalent status in research institutes, or fellows with their own independent support, working in a UK institution.
-The post must have been started not earlier than calendar year 2014 (see below) but allowance will be made for career breaks.
+For further information on eligibility, please refer to the BBSRC’s guidelines on eligibility to apply for a grant http://www.bbsrc.ac.uk/funding/apply/ noting sections 3.2 to 3.7.
+We will also consider applications from clinicians in an academic clinical post or supported by an appropriate fellowship.
+The post must have been started not earlier than calendar year 2015 (see below) but allowance will be made for career breaks.
 Applicants should normally be 3 - 9 years from their PhD.
 This grant is not intended for postdoctoral scientists supported on a senior investigator’s funding.
 The grant is for work in the area of human nutrition or crop science.

 What the grant can cover